Irritable bowel syndrome: Alternative medicine

+There are no benefits of acupuncture compared to placebo for IBS symptom severity or IBS-related quality of life.

 Epidemiology

 The prevalence of IBS varies by country and by age range examined.
 The bar graph at right shows the percentage of the population reporting symptoms of IBS in studies from various geographic regions (see table below for references).
 The following table contains a list of studies performed in different countries that measured the prevalence of IBS and IBS-like symptoms:

 Gender

-In western countries, women are around two to three times more likely to be diagnosed with IBS and four to five times more likely to seek specialty care for it than men.
+In Western countries, women are around two to three times more likely to be diagnosed with IBS and four to five times more likely to seek specialty care for it than men.
 However, women in East Asian countries are not more likely than men to have irritable bowel syndrome, and there are conflicting reports about the female predominance of the disease in Africa and other parts of Asia.
 People diagnosed with IBS are usually younger than 45 years old.
 Studies of females with IBS show symptom severity often fluctuates with the menstrual cycle, suggesting hormonal differences may play a role.
 Endorsement of gender-related traits has been associated with quality of life and psychological adjustment in IBS.
 The increase in gastrointestinal symptoms during menses or early menopause may be related to declining or low estrogen and progesterone, suggesting that estrogen withdrawal may play a role in IBS.
 Gender differences in healthcare-seeking may also play a role.
 Gender differences in trait anxiety may contribute to lower pain thresholds in women, putting them at greater risk for a number of chronic pain disorders.
 Finally, sexual trauma is a major risk factor for IBS, as are other forms of abuse.
 Because women are at higher risk of sexual abuse than men, sex-related risk of abuse may contribute to the higher rate of IBS in women.